Handroanthus chrysotrichus

 Handroanthus chrysotrichus, synonym Tabebuia chrysotricha, commonly known as the golden trumpet tree, is a semi-evergreen/semi-deciduous (shedding foliage for a short period in late spring) tree from Brazil.
 It is very similar to and often confused with Tabebuia ochracea.
 In Portuguese it is called ipê amarelo and its flower is considered the national flower of Brazil.

 Growth

 Handroanthus chrysotrichus grows to a height of 15 to 25 ft, sometimes up to 50 ft, with a spread of 25 to 35 ft.
 It has very showy golden-yellow to red flowers in the spring.
 These are rich in nectar and thus the tree is a useful honey plant.
 While it is not especially popular with hummingbirds, some of these – e.g. glittering-bellied emerald (Chlorostilbon lucidus) and white-throated hummingbird (Leucochloris albicollis) – seem to prefer them over the flowers of other Tabebuia species.

-The golden trumpet tree is grown outside Brasil as a street tree and garden tree.
+The golden trumpet tree is grown outside Brazil as a street tree and garden tree.
 The USDA rates it for hardiness zones 9b through 11, and moderately drought-tolerant.

 Concern has been raised that it is becoming a weed in tropical and sub-tropical Australia, though it has not yet been declared.